Input File Reference

 Total source power [MW].
 Depending upon the context, P signifies different things.
 For optical and gyro orbit simulations, P represents PSOL or Psep, the power crossing the separatrix and being conducted to the target.
 For photon radiation calculation, P represents the total emitted power over the entire torus.

 fraction of P to be removed.
 Useful for prescribing a reduction to P that arises from various effects.
-Power that will be used in the calculation is P*(1-lossFrac).
+Power that will be used in the calculation is P*(1-radFrac).

 qBG: